 *Galanthus Linnaeus.
 Common name: Snowdrop.

 A genus of about 17 species, of Europe and w.
 Asia.
-Other species, hybrid, and cultivar derived from them may be present in our region.
-See Bishop, Davis, & Grimshaw (2001) for detailed information on the genus, especially on cultivar.
+Other species, hybrids, and cultivars derived from them may be present in our region.
+See Bishop, Davis, & Grimshaw (2001) for detailed information on the genus, especially on cultivars.

 References: Bishop, Davis, and Grimshaw (2001); Meerow & Snijman (1998) In Kubitzki (1998a); Stace (2021); Straley & Utech (2002d) In Flora of North America Editorial Committee (2002a).
 Show full citations.